Alpha-Amino-3-Hydroxy-5-Methyl-4- Isoxazole Propionic Acid Receptor Components of the Anti-Depressant Ketamine Response

 - Anti-depressant resistant depressive symptoms, defined by a history of failure of one or more adequate anti-depressant trials

 - Individuals who have previously received ketamine must have had a positive response.
-Individuals who report a positive response but were not rated clinically will be treated as ketamine naïve.
-Individuals who were rated clinically, must have a 50% or larger improvement over baseline.
+Individuals who report reduced depressive symptoms will be treated as ketamine responders and entered directly into the closed label trial.

-- Participants will meet DSM-5 Criteria for MDD, PTSD or Bipolar Disorder as determined by the SCID-5
+- Participants will meet DSM-5 Criteria for Major Depressive Disorder as determined by the SCID-5

 - All participants given ketamine must be engaged in treatment outside of the research protocol.
 Those who are not currently in treatment may be referred for treatment.

-- Individuals who are receiving pharmacotherapy for depression must have been receiving the current medication and dose for 4 weeks before randomization.
+- Individuals who are receiving pharmacotherapy for depression must have been receiving the current medication and dose for 4 weeks.
 In addition, they should have a plan to continue the current regime of pharmacotherapy for the duration of the trial.

 - Individuals who are receiving psychotherapy must have been in treatment for four weeks and should have a plan to continue the current regime of psychotherapy for the duration of the trial.